Bulking And Cutting For Women

 You could set your calories somewhere in between and mix up your workouts, but understand that this isn’t ideal and will heavily delay your results.

 The bulking and cutting method exists as it does because it has been tried, tested and proven to be the most efficient way to get results.
-This isn't something we invented, bodybuilders have been using this method for decades.
-We are just here to share this information with you.

-Women bulking need to be mindful when ‘dirty bulking’ (assuming of course, that it is the intention is to cut afterwards).
-The fact remains; men have an easier time cutting body fat than women do, they also have an easier time building muscle.
-Genetics are a douche for that, but we must work with what we have.
 ‘Dirty bulking’ is used as a method to gain weight fast.
 From a man’s perspective, or a woman seeking fast weight gain, this is ideal.
 A woman who intends to cut afterwards should proceed with caution.

-Shouldn’t You Lose Weight First And Then Build Muscle?
+Should I Lose Weight First And Then Build Muscle?

 No.